rabbitmq/OLM-Package-Repo/README.md

-# OLM-Package-Repo-For-Cluster-Operator
+# OLM-Package-Repo-For-RabbitMQ-K8s-Operators
-Script to generate OLM (Operator-LifeCycle-Manager) Bundles for RabbitMQ operators </br>
+Script to generate OLM (Operator-LifeCycle-Manager) Bundles for RabbitMQ Kubernetes operators </br>

 Starting from our operator manifests: